 About the Artist

-Buddy received a 2009 GAP to aid in framing and installation costs for an upcoming solo show at Crawl Space Gallery in Seattle.
+Buddy received 2009 GAP Award funding to aid in framing and installation costs for an upcoming solo show at Crawl Space Gallery in Seattle.
 Tentatively titled high living, the show will be composed of large framed and unframed works on paper.
 Modifications to existing gallery walls will be necessary to accommodate the works which will measure up to 30’ in width.

-Buddy received a 2004 GAP to finance travel, documentation, and materials for a series of paintings documenting the penitentiaries of the high deserts of the Northwest, and also extending into Montana and California.
+Buddy received 2004 GAP Award funding to finance travel, documentation, and materials for a series of paintings documenting the penitentiaries of the high deserts of the Northwest, and also extending into Montana and California.
 The project, entitled Scablands, is a comment on the modern correctional facility and the western landscape it occupies.
 “I am interested in the light, space, and topography of these regions and like to spend time observing each prison from different aspects, times of day, and under changing weather conditions, which has proven difficult on a tight budget.”

 Information included above was provided by artist at the time of application.